 6. They need time alone.

-7. While Advocates love sticking to routines, sometimes they feel a strong desire to escape and get away from it all.
+7. While Advocates love sticking to routines, they often feel a strong desire to escape and get away from it all.

 8. They are very sensitive and will do everything they can to avoid criticism.